zpz/mpservice/README.md

 # mpservice

-Model serving with multiprocessing and batching.
+Model serving with asyncio, multiprocessing, and batching.

-Although the code talks about 'model', the use case is generic.
+Although the code uses some machine-learning terminology to name things, the use case is generic.

 Reference: [Service Batching from Scratch, Again](https://zpz.github.io/blog/batched-service-redesign/).